zetavg/chromium-website/site/blink/guidelines/api-owners/process-exceptions/index.md

   communication.
 [Approval](/blink/guidelines/api-owners/procedures/) of an intent to ship by the Blink API owners with no TAG review implies such an exception.

+* An Early Design Review was performed by the TAG and the final specification does not differ in any significant way from the the form reviewed by the TAG.
+In this situation, a comment on the Early Design Review issue (no need to re-open the issue) linking to the specification suffices.